BioPhoton/ngRe/README.md

 **Needs**
 We need a decorator to **automates the boilerplate** of the `Subject` creation and connect it with the property away.

-Also `subscriptions` can occour earlier than the `Host` could send a value we speak about "early supscribers".
+Also `subscriptions` can occur earlier than the `Host` could send a value we speak about "early subscribers".
 This problem can be solved as the subject is created in with instance construction.

 > **Boilerplate Automation**